ompl/ompl/doc/markdown/plannerarena.md

 ## Running

-First, produce a series of benchmark log files (e.g., with the \c regression_test.sh script).
+First, produce a series of benchmark log files.
 Next, produce a database called benchmark.db with \c ompl_benchmark_statistics.py.
-Move benchmark.db to ompl/regression_tests/plannerarena/www/.
-Finally, start R and type the following commands:
+Start R and type the following commands:

     library(shiny)
     setwd("/path/to/ompl/scripts/plannerarena")
     runApp()

-If everything was installed correctly, your browser will open a page that should look similar to http://plannerarena.org.
+If everything was installed correctly, your browser will open a page.
+After you upload your database, it should look similar to http://plannerarena.org.
 If you want to install OMPL Planner Arena on your own server, follow the directions at http://rstudio.github.io/shiny-server/latest/.